Talhanaeem396/Network-Security-Scanner/README.md

 ## Usage
-To start a scan, simply run the script and enter the target IP when prompted:
+To start a scan, run the script and enter the target IP when prompted:
    ```bash
    python network_scanner.py